 Introductory graduate-level course for CIS majors.
 This course explores the "information technology (IT) infrastructure," that is, the complex system of computers, networks, software, and delivery goals which collectively form the platform for assimilating and delivering information products and services to an organization and its customers, clients, and suppliers.

-CINS 5173 Information Storage and Retrieval: 3 semester hours.
+CINS 5173 Information Retrieval: 3 semester hours.

 Prerequisites: CINS 5063.